premAI-io/state-of-open-source-ai/index.md

 ## Contributing

 We understand that the current open source ecosystem is moving at light-speed.
-This source of this guide is available on GitHub at {{ repo_url }}.
+This source of this guide is available on GitHub at {{ env.config.html_theme_options.repository_url }}.
 Please do [create issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) or [open pull requests](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) with any feedback or contributions you may have.

 ### Editing the Book

 - Using [GitHub Codespaces](https://codespaces.new/premAI-io/state-of-open-source-ai), you can edit code & preview the site in your browser without installing anything.
-- Alternatively, to run locally, open {{ '[this repository](' + repo_url + ')' }} in a [Dev Container](https://containers.dev) (most likely [using VSCode](https://code.visualstudio.com/docs/devcontainers/containers#_installation)).
+- Alternatively, to run locally, open {{ '[this repository]({})'.format(env.config.html_theme_options.repository_url) }} in a [Dev Container](https://containers.dev) (most likely [using VSCode](https://code.visualstudio.com/docs/devcontainers/containers#_installation)).
 - Or instead, manually set up your own Python environment:

   ```sh